python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/asking-good-questions.md

 # A Good Question

-When you're ready to ask a question, there's a few things you should have to hand before forming a query.
+When you're ready to ask a question, there are a few things you should have to hand before forming a query.

 * A code example that illustrates your problem
 * If possible, make this a minimal example rather than an entire application